Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Introduction

-to calculate $S_2$.
-Note that this estimate has significant statistical errors \cite{Unmuth-Yockey:2016znu} and is sensitive to readout errors as a single flip changes the parity.
-The reduced density matrix $\hat{\rho}_A$ is obtained by tracing over the complement of $A$.
-Conformal field theory (CFT) provides severe restrictions on the dependence of $S_2$ on the size of the system and the subsystem \cite{PhysRevLett.90.227902,Korepin:2004zz,Calabrese:2005zw,Calabrese:2004eu}.
-In addition, the practical preparation of the twin copies and interfering them is complicated and not scalable.
+Note that the estimate in Eq. (\ref{eq:parities}) has significant statistical errors \cite{Unmuth-Yockey:2016znu} and is sensitive to readout errors as a single flip changes the parity.
+In addition, the practical preparation of the twin copies and interfering them is complicated and challenging to scale.

 In view of these difficulties, it has been attempted to estimate the quantum entanglement using the easily available bitstrings, sequence of 0 and 1 from measurements, from a single copy of the system.
-According to Holevo’s inequality, the mutual information of the bitstrings provides a lower bound on the quantum von Neumann entanglement \cite{nandc,jpch10}.
+This motivates our diagnostic strategy: rather than directly estimating entanglement on hardware, we evaluate which features of the measured bitstring distribution are stable under realistic device noise and finite-shot sampling.
+According to Holevo’s inequality, the mutual information of the bitstrings provides a lower bound on the quantum von Neumann entanglement \cite{Holevo:1973,nandc,jpch10}.
 It has been shown that for a chain of Rydberg atoms this bound is reasonably tight \cite{lower}.
-A randomized protocol can be applied to compute entanglement entropy \cite{brydges2019probing} from a single copy of the system.
+Another option is that a randomized protocol can be applied to compute entanglement entropy \cite{brydges2019probing} from a single copy of the system.
 However, this protocol is also difficult as this requires a large number of sampled quantum circuits at larger Trotter steps \cite{Asaduzzaman2024capturing} and requires creating global random unitaries which are resource intensive.

 The bitstrings from the Rydberg arrays can be obtained \cite{ymzenodo,previouszenodo,currentzenodo} from publicly available facilities \cite{wurtz2023aquila}.
-Furthermore, it was observed \cite{Kaufman:2024xnu} that a filtering procedure, namely removing the bitstrings with a probability lower than some $p_{min}$ and recalculating the mutual information for the renormalized subset, was leading to closer estimates in the case of a ladder of Rydberg atoms.
-In a significant majority of cases considered, choosing $p_{min}$ near the inflection point of conditional entropy for the bitstring led to good approximations of the von Neumann entanglement entropy.
+Furthermore, it was observed \cite{Kaufman:2024xnu} that a filtering procedure, namely removing the bitstrings with a probability lower than some $p_{min}$ and recalculating the mutual information for the renormalized subset, can lead to closer estimates in the case of a ladder of Rydberg atoms.
+In a significant majority of cases considered, choosing $p_{min}$ near the inflection point of conditional entropy for the bitstring led to improved agreement with the von Neumann entanglement entropy.
+We use this filtered mutual information primarily as a practical diagnostic for device data.
+In this framing, agreement with ideal-state entanglement provides a useful diagnostic indicator, while the primary output is a quantitative assessment of where Aquila performance departs from theory and which error channels dominate those departures.